Skip to main content.

 The Music of John Coltrane ll

-• Advanced Contemporary Jazz Techniques l
+• Advanced Contemporary Improvisational Techniques l

-• Advanced Contemporary Jazz Techniques ll
+• Advanced Contemporary Improvisational Techniques ll

-• Advanced Contemporary Jazz Techniques lll
+• Advanced Contemporary Improvisational Techniques lll

 This course will focus on strategies for improvisation without predetermined chord structures or rhythmic frameworks and on methods for shaping performances spontaneously.
-We will also explore collaboration with artists from other disciplines such as dance, spoken word and visual arts.
-This class is open to moderated upper college students who have successfully completed advanced contemporary Jazz techniques A & B. Class size: 10
+We will also explore collaboration with artists from other disciplines such as dance, spoken word, film and other visual arts.
+The class includes field trips to Dia Beacon, Art Omi, Mass Moca and Opus 40.
+Cross-listed: Africana Studies.
+Class size: 10

-• Advanced Contemporary Jazz Techniques lV
+• Advanced Contemporary Improvisational Techniques lV

 Erica Lindsay